gigalixir/gigalixir-cli/docs/source/main.rst

 Monitoring
 ==========

 Gigalixir doesn't provide any monitoring out of the box, but we are working on it.
+Also, you can always use a remote observer to inspect your node.
+See, :ref:`remote observer`.

 .. _distillery-replace-os-vars:
 .. _`app configuration`: